Osborne tries to limit welfare overhaul fallout

 "For too long, we've had a system where people who did the right thing - who get up in the morning and work hard - felt penalised for it, while people who did the wrong thing got rewarded for it," he told Morrisons supermarket workers.

-"The system became so complicated, and benefits so generous, that people found they were better off on the dole than they were in work."
+"The system became so complicated, and benefits so generous, that people found they were better off on the dole (on unemployment benefits) than they were in work."

 Some of the new rules start to bite this week, while others will take effect later this year.